vektor-inc/vk-blocks-pro/readme.txt

 1. VK Blocks examples.

 == Changelog ==

-[ Add function ][ Core Table ] Add scroll hint for horizontal scrolling.
+[ Add function ] Added support for custom CSS including pseudo-elements.
+[ Bug fix ][ Grid Column Card ] Fix infinite loop in grid column card block when used in reusable blocks.
 [ Add function ][ Column ] Add toolbar link for components.

 = 1.83.0 =
-[ Add Setting ][ Alert ] Add icon setting and inner block.
+[ Add Function ][ Alert ] Add icon setting and inner block.
+[ Bug fix ][ Grid Column Card ] Fixed an issue where using a synced pattern would cause the destination edit page to crash.
-[ Bug fix ] [ Core List ] Add support for handling list color in old settings.
+[ Bug fix ][ Core List ] Add support for handling list color in old settings.
 [ Bug fix ][ Tab Item ] When duplicating an active tab-item block, no more than one tab-item block becomes active.

 = 1.82.0 =